 Imagine getting paid to do what you love.

-You’re able to teach passionate students out at sea whilst enjoying an island lifestyle.
+As a diving instructor, you’re able to teach passionate students out at sea whilst enjoying an island lifestyle.

 For me, that was much of the appeal.
 But we all need to make a living too and there are well-paid dive instructor jobs up for grabs.